Skip to content

 “Valuable things should be paid for.”

-Increasingly, we’ll be forced to compete with AI to solve financial planning problems.
+Increasingly, we have to compete with AI to solve financial planning problems.
 We must do better than the bots.
 Make yourself valuable by delivering a distinctive, highly personalized service, product, or strategy.
-What makes you unique in your clients’ minds?
+Lean into empathy and storytelling – nuanced guidance algorithms can’t replicate.

 “Swift adds previously unreleased songs that didn’t make the cut on the original albums, encouraging fans to buy the new versions.”